 Within the field of OculoFacial Plastic Surgery, there are different types of procedures that Dr. Lewen routinely performs.

 Reconstructive surgery is typically performed on abnormal structures of the body.
 Such abnormalities can be caused by many different factors such as congenital (birth) defects, developmental abnormalities, trauma, infection, environmental factors, previous surgery, tumors, medical conditions, or disease processes.
 Reconstructive surgery is generally performed to improve function.

-Please Note: Reconstructive surgery that is performed to fix a complication of a previous Cosmetic Surgery is not covered by most health insurance plans.
+Please Note: Reconstructive surgery that is performed to fix a complication of a previous cosmetic surgery is not covered by most health insurance plans.
 You are responsible for these charges and they will not be billed to an insurance carrier.

-Cosmetic Surgery is elective, and thus, it is never covered by health insurance plans.
+Cosmetic surgery is elective, and thus, it is never covered by health insurance plans.
 Cosmetic surgery is not considered to be a medical necessity.
 If you are planning to have cosmetic surgery with Dr. Lewen, your surgical fee will depend on the specific surgery that you choose to have, the cost of any required implants or supplies, and the operating time that is involved.
 At the time of your consultation, Dr. Lewen will review your treatment options, and then Dr. Lewen’s patient coordinator will provide you with an individualized treatment plan with a quotation for the associated costs.
-The ultimate decision to proceed with surgery is entirely yours.
+The ultimate decision to proceed with the surgery is entirely yours.

 Dr. Lewen runs his Practice in an honest and ethical manner, appropriate with community acceptable standard of care.
 We look forward to helping you meet your aesthetic and reconstructive goals.